 Undergraduate Teaching Experience and Pedagogical Development

-Although I've had the pleasure of working on some exciting research projects so far, some of my most rewarding academic experiences have been in the classroom, both as a teacher and a learner.
+Although I've had the pleasure of working on some exciting research projects, some of my most rewarding academic experiences have been in the classroom, both as a teacher and a learner.

 Throughout my graduate studies, I've had ample opportunities to refine my teaching skills.
 As a Teaching Assistant on 12 separate occasions, I built a strong foundation by gaining experience in grading and assessment, lecturing, facilitating, designing seminars and tutorials, and especially designing immersive and participatory exercises.
 In 2017, I completed a course in Pedagogy and Course Design from the Faculty of Graduate Studies and Research at the University of Alberta.
 In the 2017/2018 academic year, I was awarded a Graduate Student Teaching Award from the Faculty of Arts at the University of Alberta.

 More recently, I have been able to build upon this foundation as a Primary Instructor on several occasions.
-Over the past year, I've taught two courses in the Department of Political Studies at Queen's University: Public Opinion (POLS 422) and The Politics of Free Expression (POLS 393).
+Over the past few years, I've taught several courses in the Department of Political Studies at Queen's University.
 These opportunities have further refined my teaching skills, including course design, lecturing, and course administration and communication.

 Many of the contexts in which I have taught included substantial collaboration, including team and co-teaching, and ample opportunities for peer observation and feedback (as a teacher and an observer).
-Given the immense challenges of the present moment, my most recent teaching experiences required a proficiency in hybrid and online teaching and learning.
+Given the immense challenges of the pandemic, my teaching experiences required a proficiency in hybrid and online teaching and learning.
 I am thus well acquainted with teaching in virtual environments and associated technology.

 From 2018 to 2021, I spearheaded a collaborative initiative to create more opportunities for graduate teaching training and mentorship in the Department of Political Science at the University of Alberta.
 The initiative eventually spawned a formal working group - Teaching and Pedagogy in Political Science (TaPPS) - comprised of contract instructors, graduate students, and faculty members.
 Since its inception, the group has conducted and presented research, organized monthly meetings, helped to inform departmental decision-making, organized events, and, most importantly, built an impressive community of scholars (both junior and senior) who are passionate about teaching and learning.